Kaustav86x/Playing-With-Django/mysite/readme.txt

 **THINGS GOT UPDATED (25.10.21)
-In our mysite application we previously had 'polls' app butu we didn't have a valid (Status code: 200) landing page.
+In our mysite application we previously had 'polls' app but we didn't have a valid (Status code: 200) landing page.
 Now, we have an application 'home' which is serving the landing page of our website.